richgieg/CppND-Capstone-Project/README.md

 Spoiler alert: It's a sad story...
 Hippy will never get that midnight snack.
 But, at least it's fun to try!

+NOTE: When you lose you have to close the window and relaunch the game to play again.

 # Class Structure

 - Everything starts in `main.cpp`